teracow/googliser/README.md

 `-n` or `--number [INTEGER]`
 Number of images to download.
 Default is 25.
 Maximum is 1,000.

+`--no-colour` or `--no-color`
+Runtime display in bland, uncoloured text.

 `-N` or `--no-gallery`
 Don't create a thumbnail gallery.
 Err, don't specify this and `--delete-after` at the same time.